tupui/batman/doc/tutorial.rst

 .. code-block:: python

-     pod = {'tolerance' : 0.99,
+    "pod": {
-            'dim_max'   : 100,
+        "dim_max": 100,
-            'type'      : 'static',
-            'resample'  : None,
-            'strategy'  : (('MSE', 4),),
-            'quality'   : 0.8,
+        "quality": 0.8,
-            'server'    : None,
+        "tolerance": 0.99,
+        "strategy": [
+            ["MSE", 4]
+        ],
+        "resample": "None",
+        "server": null,
+        "type": "static"
     }

 Block 4 - Prediction
 """"""""""""""""""""

 A model is build on POD's matrices to approximate a new snapshot.
 The Kriging method is selected.
 To construct a response surface, we need to make predictions.
-Here a 25x25 snapshots grid will be predicted.

 .. code-block:: python